In This Article

 - Pursue a postgraduate CSP course in healthcare

-If you’re looking to enrol in a postgraduate healthcare course but are concerned about the cost, a Commonwealth supported place may significantly reduce your tuition fees and make further education more accessible.
+If you’re looking to enrol in a postgraduate healthcare course but are concerned about the cost, a Commonwealth supported place (CSP) may significantly reduce your tuition fees and make further education more accessible.

-In this article, we’ll cover various aspects pertaining to postgraduate Commonwealth supported places in healthcare, answering questions about how much tuition a CSP covers, how hard is it to get a place, eligibility criteria and more.
+In this article, we’ll cover various aspects pertaining to postgraduate Commonwealth supported places in healthcare, answering questions about how much tuition a CSP covers, how hard it is to get a place, eligibility criteria and more.

 What is a Commonwealth supported place and how does it work?